 Laser eye surgery has become an increasingly popular option for Canadians looking to correct vision problems and reduce dependency on prescription glasses or contact lenses.
-However, like any medical procedure, there are costs to consider.
+However, as an elective medical procedure, understanding the costs, risks, and benefits is crucial.

 In this guide, we’ll break down everything you need to know about Laser Eye Surgery Cost in Canada.
 You’ll learn about the different types of procedures, average prices, what’s covered by insurance, the key factors that affect costs, and how to choose the right surgery option for your needs and budget.

 The most common laser used is the Excimer laser, which painlessly removes microscopic amounts of corneal tissue in a carefully controlled manner.
-The laser beam vaporizes the tissue cleanly without damaging surrounding areas.
-This allows the surgeon to alter the cornea’s curvature and change the way it focuses light.
+The laser beam vaporizes the tissue cleanly without damaging surrounding areas, allowing the surgeon to alter the cornea’s curvature and change the way it focuses light.

 Here are the six most common laser eye surgery procedures performed in Canada:

-• Photorefractive Keratectomy (PRK): This was one of the first laser vision correction techniques developed in the 1990s.
-After administering anesthetic eye drops, the surgeon uses an instrument to remove the thin outer epithelial layer of the cornea.
-The exposed underlying corneal tissue is then reshaped by computer-guided Excimer laser pulses.
-As the outer corneal layer grows back over several days, light bending is improved.
-Recovery takes 3-8 weeks.
+This was one of the first laser vision correction techniques developed in the 1990s.
+The surgeon removes the cornea’s thin outer layer (epithelium) before using a laser to reshape the underlying tissue.
+As the outer corneal layer regrows over several days, light bending improves.
+Recovery takes 3-8 weeks, often with more initial discomfort.

-• Laser-Assisted in situ Keratomileusis (LASIK): By far the most commonly performed procedure, LASIK uses a surgical instrument called a microkeratome to create a thin, hinged corneal flap.
-This flap is lifted, allowing the surgeon to precisely reshape the underlying cornea with the laser.
+By far the most commonly performed procedure, LASIK uses a surgical instrument called a microkeratome to create a thin, hinged corneal flap.
+This flap is lifted, allowing the surgeon to reshape the underlying cornea with the laser precisely.
 The flap is then laid back in place, adhering without stitches.
 Recovery is usually rapid.

-• Small Incision Lenticule Extraction (SMILE): A newer procedure, SMILE uses a femtosecond laser to extract a thin disc-shaped slice of corneal tissue (lenticule) through a small side cut.
+SMILE is a newer procedure that uses a femtosecond laser to extract a thin disc-shaped slice of corneal tissue (lenticule) through a small side cut.
 No flap is created.
 The lenticule removal causes the cornea to reshape.

-• Epi-LASIK: A variant of LASEK where the epithelial layer is removed mechanically rather than with a blade.
+A variant of LASEK where the epithelial layer is removed mechanically rather than with a blade.
 The epithelial layer is separated using an instrument.
 The Excimer laser sculpts the cornea without cutting a flap.
 The epithelium is then repositioned.
-Less invasive than LASIK with slower recovery.
+Less invasive than LASIK with a slower recovery.

 What is the Average Cost of Laser Eye Surgery in Canada?